Photo: Andy Staples

 - Full-time students – £12.50

-Please note that this event is geared toward singers with at least some sight-reading ability, because of the afternoon sessions.
+Please note that this event is geared toward singers with at least a basic ability to read music, because of the afternoon sessions.
 Applicants under the age of 18 must be accompanied by a responsible adult.